novag/LoRa-ATtiny-Node/README.md

 The ATtiny can act as an SPI, I2C and Dallas 1-Wire master.
 Thus the following three sensors are currently supported:
 - DHT22 (Non-standardized OneWire)
+- DS18B20 (Dallas 1-Wire)
 - SI7021 (I2C slave)
-- DS18B20 (Dallas 1-Wire)

-This means, that with the available ports, in addition to the radio module, either one non-standardized OneWire device, multiple I2C devices, multiple Dallas 1-Wire devices or one additonal SPI slave device can be connected.
+That means, with the available ports, in addition to the radio module, either one non-standardized OneWire device, multiple Dallas 1-Wire devices, multiple I2C devices or one additonal SPI slave device can be connected.

 Only select a single device in the configuration file.
 Otherwhise the first selected device will take precedence.

 ## Timing

-*TODO*

 ## Release History